JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

-8. Force reloading the character information by teleporting it on the same place
+8. Force reloading the player information by teleporting it on the same place
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_ExeGameServer]
 (